image

 No. We specialize in teaching floral art, & floral business practices.

-Oh, and at Rittners we aren't trying to sell you containers or other "stuff."
+Oh, and at Rittners we aren't trying to sell you containers, flowers or other "stuff " like a flower shop does.
 Our primary function is teaching floral art.

 Back to Table of Contents